 When to Choose JSON Over TXT or DOCX

-Choose JSON when you need programmatic access to OCR results with metadata.
-If you're building automated workflows, data pipelines, or applications that process OCR results programmatically, JSON is the right choice.
+Choose JSON when you need programmatic access to OCR results with structure.
+If you’re building automated workflows, data pipelines, or applications that process OCR results programmatically, JSON is the right choice.

 Use plain text (TXT) when you just need the extracted words without structure or metadata.
-This works for simple archival or when you're feeding text into another system that doesn't need position or confidence data.
+This works for simple archival or when you’re feeding text into another system that doesn’t need page or line boundaries.

 Use document formats (DOCX, PDF) when humans need to read or edit the results.
 These formats preserve formatting and are better for manual review, but they’re harder to parse programmatically.